miw3215-tech/Active-Directory-Lab/README.md

 # Active-Directory-Lab
-# Overview # This project demonstrates the setup and configuration of an Active Directory Domain Services (AD DS) environment using Windows Server 2022 in a virtualized lab.
+#Overview# This project demonstrates the setup and configuration of an Active Directory Domain Services (AD DS) environment using Windows Server 2022 in a virtualized lab.
 The lab focuses on core system administration tasks such as domain creation, user and group management, DNS configuration, and basic troubleshooting.
-# Overview #

 # Objective # Install and Configure AD Domain Services, create and manage domain environment, Configure DNS for domain functionality, Create and manage OU's, verify domain functionality # Objective #

 # The contents listed below will be the configuration of my Domain Controller VM and the Windows server #